saleguas/context_menu/README.md

 ```
 ![second Example](media/second_example.png)

-# Detailed Usage
+# Advanced Usage

-## `ContextMenu` Class
+## The `ContextMenu` Class

 The [ContextMenu](https://context-menu.readthedocs.io/en/latest/context_menu.html#context_menu.menus.ContextMenu) object holds other context objects.
-It expects a name, and the activation type if it is the root menu(the first menu).
+It expects a name, and **the activation type** if it is the root menu(the first menu).
 Only compile the root menu.

 ```Python
 ContextMenu(name: str, type: str = None)